Devops-DreamPayments/helm/README.md

 - Find and use [popular software packaged as Helm Charts](https://artifacthub.io/packages/search?kind=0) to run in Kubernetes
 - Share your own applications as Helm Charts
 - Create reproducible builds of your Kubernetes applications
-- Intelligently manage your Kubernetes manifest files
+- Intelligently manage Kubernetes manifest files
 - Manage releases of Helm packages

 ## Helm in a Handbasket